|

 unconventional in the Pony Draft.
 However, they value running

-backs and took the dependale Jonah Coleman and projected him to
+backs and took the dependale Jonah Coleman and he should do

 |